 Procedure Details

-Prostatic Artery Embolization (PAE) is a less-invasive alternative to TURP.
-The procedure is done by placing a tiny tube into the arteries that feed the prostate gland, and shutting the blood flow down by injecting thousands of microscopic beads to clog the arteries up.
-Everything is done through a tiny quarter-inch hole in the skin.
-General anesthesia is not needed because the procedure is not painful.
-Most patients go home the same day with a small bandage, and have only a 4-5 days of recovery before returning to normal life.
+PAE, or Prostatic Artery Embolization, is a less-invasive alternative to the TURP or HoLEP operation.
+PAE is done by placing a tiny tube into the arteries that feed the prostate gland, to shut down the blood flow to the gland by injecting thousands of microscopic beads to clog the prostatic arteries up.
+Everything is done through a tiny hole in the skin.
+General anesthesia is not necessary because PAE is not very painful.
+Patients usually go home the same day with a small bandage, and have only about a week of recovery time before returning normal life.
 Over time, the prostate gland is starved of its blood supply, and it "shrivels up," like a grape shrinking into a raisin.
-The urethra opens up and urine flows more normally.
+The urethra opens and urine flow improves.

 |